nmaupu/jamma-streamer/README.md

 - select tools > boards > atmega328PB Crystal Clock
 - `sketch > Upload using programmer`

-This will program the NMA Jamma Streamer atmega328PB !
+This will program the NMA Jamma Streamer ATmega328PB !

 ## Burn / read fuses (use the crystal oscillator instead of internal one)

-Notes when using a crystal oscillator:
-  - After burning the bootloader, first upload is working.
-  - Further uploads are not, even using the "reset trick" (push reset before pressing upload and releasing reset).
-  - using internal oscillator works all the time with the "reset trick".

 Use an external Arduino board to act as an ISP programmer like before: